spec-first/connexion/README.rst

 - Errors that previously raised `SwaggerValidationError` now raise the `InvalidSpecification` exception.
   All spec validation errors should be wrapped with `InvalidSpecification`.
 - Support for nullable/x-nullable, readOnly and writeOnly/x-writeOnly has been added to the standard json schema validator.
+- Custom validators can now be specified on api level (instead of app level).

 How to Use
 ==========